-It is generally accepted that the lax regulatory system contributes to the operational flexibility of businesses and the efficiency, fluidity, of the Hong Kong labor market.
+It is generally accepted that the lax regulatory system contributes to the operational flexibility of businesses as well as the efficiency and fluidity, of the Hong Kong labor market.
 Though controversial within Hong Kong, this logic has prevented the adoption of a statutory standard for working hours and overtime.
 In 2010, the Hong Kong government underwent some minimal progress toward developing a working hours system to protect employees.
 Nonetheless, there is still no statutory maximum number of working hours specified for different types of employees.
 There is also no overtime maximum.
 The negotiation of working hours, overtime, and overtime payment terms are left to the employer and employee.

 Labor Contract: Before the contract begins, employers and employees must negotiate the work hours and overtime conditions of the position and write them clearly into the contract.
 Employers are obligated to obey the terms of the contract or will be subject to a fine issued by the Labor Department.

 There is no statutory standard working hour system, as well as no statutory maximum number of hours.
 However, despite, not stipulating requirements for work hours or overtime, the Employment Ordinance sets clear requirements for rest days, wage protection, maternity protection, protection against anti-union discrimination, statutory paid holidays, annual leave, sick leave, and severance payment.
 Additionally, working hours are regulated for people under 18 years of age and for workers in several professions.